- ABOUT ME -

 - ANTENNAS -

-Until October 10, 2015, my only HF antenna at home was an all band 88' long doublet up 50', fed with 450 ohm balanced window transmission line.
-That antenna is also commonly referred to as a 20 meter extended double zepp which provides 3dB gain broadside on 20 meters.
+Until October 10, 2015, my only HF antenna at my home in Pelham, Alabama was an all band 88' long doublet up 50', fed with 450 ohm balanced window transmission line.
+That antenna is also commonly referred to as a 20 Meter Extended Double Zepp (EDZ).
+It provides bidirectional 3dB gain broadside on 20 meters and loads well on 80 thru 10 meters.

-I recently purchased a 20-6 meters hexagonal beam antenna from NA4RR (http://www.k4hex.com/).
-I painted the spreaders flat black and installed an old Yaesu satellite antenna rotor on my 53' Rohn 25G tower.
+I recently purchased a 20 thru 6 meters hexagonal beam antenna from NA4RR (http://www.k4hex.com/).
+I painted the spreaders flat black and installed an old Yaesu satellite azimuth antenna rotor on my 53' Rohn 25G tower.
 On October 10, 2015 I erected the hex beam with the help of 3 of my friends.
-It is a very good antenna that meets or exceedes my expectations.
+It is a very good antenna that exceedes my expectations.

 In November 2015 I lengthened my 88' 20 Meter EDZ to a 120' long doublet, still up 50'.